compgenomr/book/09-chip-seq-analysis.md

 Such a matrix can be used to calculate the probability that the transcription factor will bind to any given sequence.
 However, computationally, it is easier to work with summation rather than multiplication.
 In addition, the simple probabilistic model does not take the background probability of observing a certain base in a given position.
 We can correct for background base frequencies by dividing the individual probability, $p_{i,k}$ in each cell of the matrix by the background base probability for a given base, $B_k$.
 We can then take the logarithm of that quantity to calculate a log-likelihood and bring everything to log-scale as follows $Score_{i,k}=log_2(p_{i,k}/B_k)$.
 We can now calculate a score for any given sequence by summing up the base-position-specific scores we obtain from the log-scaled matrix.
-This matrix is formally called "position-specific scoring matrix (PSSM) or position-specific weight matrix (PWM).
+This matrix is formally called position-specific scoring matrix (PSSM) or position-specific weight matrix (PWM).
 We can use this matrix to scan the genome in a sliding window manner and calculate a score for each window.
 Usually, a cutoff value is needed to call a motif hit.
 The higher the score you get from the PWM for a particular sequence, the better it is.
 The traditional algorithms we will use in the following sections use 80% of the maximum rescaled score you can obtain from a PWM as the default cutoff for a hit.
 The rescaling is simple min-max rescaling where you rescale the score by subtracting the minimum score and dividing that by $max(PWMscore)-min(PWMscore)$.
 The motif scanning approach is illustrated in Figure \@ref(fig:FigurePWMScanning).
 In this example, ACACT is not considered a hit because its score only corresponds to only $15.6$ % of the rescaled maximum score.

 (ref:FigurePWMScanning) PWM scanning principle.
 A genomic sequence is scanned by a PWM  matrix.
 This matrix is used to measure how likely it is that the transcription factor will bind each nucleotide in each position.
 Here we are looking at how likely it is that our TF will bind to the sequence ACACT.
 The score for this sequence is -3.6.
 The maximal score obtainable by the PWM is 7.2 and minimum is -5.6.
 After min-max rescaling, -3.6 corresponds to a 15% score and ACACT is not considered a hit.